-However, with a change in time, women working as laborers under the male entrepreneurs have been deemed acceptable but women themselves owing a business are questionable.
+However, with a change in time, women working as labourers under the male entrepreneurs have been deemed acceptable but women themselves owning a business are questionable.

 No matter in whichever realm you step in, gender disparity is very much evident at every level and the field of entrepreneurship is no different in this context.

 Ironically, the association of women with work outside the home is still not considered as prominent as that of men.

 When we talk about the term “business” or “entrepreneurial skills”, we have a pre-conceived notion of associating it with “men”.
 This is nothing more than a stereotype.
 And for the people who claim to be beyond this stereotype, at the end comes back in the trap of patriarchy when it comes to their own daughters, wives or mothers.
 The very statement of being financially independent and rigid to abide by desires is not easily accepted by the society.

 Now we all know that the field of entrepreneurship is not an easy one and gets a lot of challenges with it but the question is whether these challenges are same as those faced by men?